What is a GIT Repository?

 - Bare Repositories: These repositories are used to share the changes that are done by different developers.
 A user is not allowed to modify this repository or create a new version for this repository based on the modifications done.

 - Non-bare Repositories: Non-bare repositories are user-friendly and hence allow the user to create new modifications of files and also create new versions for the repositories.
-Cloning process by default creates a non-bare repository if any parameter is not specified during the clone operation.
+The cloning process by default creates a non-bare repository if any parameter is not specified during the clone operation.

 Working Area or Staging of a Git Repository